itscodenation/flw1-rps-20-21-starter/INSTRUCTIONS.md

 | 3 |[Rock-Paper-Scissors](https://scriptedcurriculum.github.io/advanced_rockpaperscissors_solution/)|[Planning Document](https://docs.google.com/document/d/1dddAl5l-A1l0gA-oGxpcCFmlxRJzB7il39QEqmAm2Bs/edit)|[Rubric](https://drive.google.com/open?id=1a_ycLDc8Tt4heWRcZsPDpKqovcqkGZ1DX6MpOr1vhB0)|

 ## Overview:
-In this unit coders will create a Rock, Paper, Scissors game.
+In this unit, coders will create a Rock, Paper, Scissors game.
 The Rock, Paper, Scissors game will take user choice, generate a computer choice, and display the winner to the screen.
-In order to create this project, coders will use jQuery to take user input and display data, arrays to store user choice, the Math Library to generate a random index, and conditionals determine the winner.
+To create this project, coders will use jQuery to take user input and display data, arrays to store user choice, the Math Library to generate a random index, and conditionals determine the winner.

 ## Objectives:
 1.1) Plan and wireframe a project <br>